In the true spirit of the season, the Bethlehem Walk will be held again in Rimbey, symbolizing in a special and unique way, the Christmas story.

 And finally, in the lowly manger in the hay is the baby Jesus, the three wise men and Mary and Joseph, surrounded by livestock which concludes the Christmas story and the Bethlehem walk.

-Dawna Providenti, one of the many people who help organize the event and is also one of the actors said the walk is a wonderful way to spread the Christmas message.
+Dawna Providenti, one of the many people who help organize the event and is also one of the actors said she loves being involved.

 “It’s amazing.
 It’s disappointing when it is over.
 To see that many people come together and the representation from all the churches is wonderful.
 We have brought together a really nice night for the Christian community.”